shanep/shanep.github.io/parts/project-submit-boiler.md

 ::: danger

 Do NOT skip this step.
-Boise State University uses GMail as their email provider and GMail requires you to use two factor authentication in order to generate an app password.
+Boise State University uses Gmail as their email provider and Gmail requires you to use two factor authentication in order to generate an app password.

 You need to use your Boise State University issued email account to send the email and you **must** have two factor authentication turned on.

 :::

 ### Setup SMTP